yogeshagr/golang/gopl/gopl.md

   fmt.Println(f()) // "9"
 }
 ```
-The function squares returns another function, of type func() int.
+The function squares returns another function, of type `func() int`.
 A call to
-squares creates a local variable x and returns an anonymous function that, each
+squares creates a local variable `x` and returns an anonymous function that,
-time it is called, increments x and returns its square.
+each time it is called, increments x and returns its square.

 The squares example demonstrates that function values are not just code but can
 have state.
 The anonymous inner function can access and update the local